gendeu/vueNativeApp/README.md

-# NativeBase KitchenSink App For Vue Native
+# Mobile App For Vue Native

 This project was bootstrapped with [Vue Native Cli](https://github.com/GeekyAnts/vue-native-cli).